RouleThomas/Akizu_Lab/001_EZH1_project/003__CutRun/labtone.md

 ### Functional analyses for the expected gene list

-Let's see what are the genes where H3K27me3 goes Up in HET and/or Down in KO; in agreement with expression changes
+Let's see what are the genes where H3K27me3 goes Up in HET and/or Down in KO; in agreement with expression changes.

+*NOTE: Nice doc about GO and pathway analysis [here](http://yulab-smu.top/biomedical-knowledge-mining-book/enrichment-overview.html)*

 ```bash
 conda activate deseq2